gomezgoiri/CLIPS4Android/README.rst

 Acknowledgements
 ----------------

- * The development of the *ClipsAndroid* library was possible thanks to the work done in the `CLIPSJNI project <http://clipsrules.sourceforge.net/CLIPSJNIBeta.html>`_.
+The development of the *ClipsAndroid* library was possible thanks to the work done in the `CLIPSJNI project <http://clipsrules.sourceforge.net/CLIPSJNIBeta.html>`_.

- * This project is supported or has been supported by the `THOFU R&D project <http://www.thofu.es/>`_.
+Besides, this project is supported or has been supported by the `THOFU R&D project <http://www.thofu.es/>`_ (project grant CEN-20101019).
+THOFU was funded by the Spanish Centro para el Desarrollo Tecnológico Industrial (CDTI) and supported by the Spanish Ministerio de Economía y Competitividad.